C4ptainCrunch/thesis/source/index.rst

 the total number of times a node has been played during a sampling iteration (:math:`N`)

-XXX Every game are played at full random so the value of a node (wins - losses / total_games) will converge to the mean of all possible children games.
+TODO Every game are played at full random so the value of a node (wins - losses / total_games) will converge to the mean of all possible children games.
 A lot of early implementations of MCTS were trying to be clever by pruning some branches or choose more often promising moves.
 We intentionaly choose at full random so we can compare it later to UCT that chooses in a formalized way with no domain knowledge and is proven to converge to minimax.